After Charlie Kirk's death, workers learn the limits of free speech in and out of their jobs

 “In this scenario, if somebody feels like one of their employees has done something that suggests they are glorifying or celebrating a murder, an employer might still be able to fire them even with one of those laws on the books,” Collis said.

 For public employees, which can range from school teachers and postal workers to elected officials, the process is a bit different.
-That’s because the First Amendment plays a unique role when the government is the employer, Collis explains — and the Supreme Court has ruled that if an employee is acting in a private capacity but speaking on a matter of public concern, they’re protected.
+That’s because the First Amendment plays a unique role when the government is the employer, Collis explains.
+The Supreme Court has ruled that if an employee is acting in a private capacity but speaking on a matter of public concern, they could be protected.
+Still, he noted that government employers can discipline a worker if they determine such conduct will interfere with the government’s ability to do its job.

-However, that has yet to stop the public sector from restricting speech in the aftermath of Kirk's death.
+Some in the public sector have already worked to restrict speech in the aftermath of Kirk's death.
 For instance, leaders at the Pentagon unveiled a “zero tolerance” policy for any posts or comments from troops that make light of or celebrate the killing of Kirk.

 The policy, announced by the Pentagon’s top spokesman Sean Parnell on social media Thursday, came hours after numerous conservative military influencers and activists began forwarding posts they considered problematic to Parnell and his boss, defense secretary Pete Hegseth.